 Some other pro-tips are utilizing Amazon Sponsored Advertisements as well as switching your products category.
 Do a little research to see where your product is selling the best and list it there.
 You may have a better chance of being able to win the Amazon Best Seller badge in that category.

-Finally, check all the boxes in Amazon Sales Velocity category to give yourself a boost.
+Finally, check all the boxes in the Amazon Sales Velocity category to give yourself a boost.
 Some of the sales velocity criteria include:

 - High-Quality Images